OpenKH/OpenKh/distribution/README-LINUX.txt

 mods.
 The launcher and Mod Manager support Steam Input, SDL controllers, and the Steam Deck floating keyboard in text fields.

+For Steam PC releases, OpenKH starts the game through Steam and Proton.
+Steam launch options configured for the collection are preserved.
+For Epic Games Store releases, OpenKH uses Heroic or Legendary when either launcher is installed.
+Panacea can be installed from Setup on Linux and is injected into the Windows game under Proton or Wine.

 The Apps folder contains the Mod Manager and its required resources.
 Keep it next to the launcher.